Beyond Mars

-Beyond Mars was a science fiction comic strip written by Jack Williamson and drawn by Lee Elias.
+Beyond Mars is a science fiction comic strip written by Jack Williamson and drawn by Lee Elias.
 The Sunday strip ran in the New York Daily News from February 17, 1952, to March 13, 1955, initially as a full tabloid page and, near the end, as a half tab.
 It is set in the same universe as the Williamson novels Seetee Ship and Seetee Shock.

+Background and creation

-The creation of Beyond Mars happened in an unusual way—because of a bad review.
-The New York Times reviewed a Williamson novel, stating that his writing "ranks only slightly above that of comic strip adventures."
-The review was read by Daily News editor Ana Barker who immediately contacted Williamson, hired him to script a similar comic strip and teamed him with illustrator Elias.
+Writer Jack Williamson reminisced about how Beyond Mars was started: "That was when TV had just begun to hurt the circulation of Sunday papers.
+Somebody at the [New York Daily] News noticed that all the competing papers had the same comics and that the News might gain a competitive edge by developing some original strips of its own."
+A review in The New York Times of Williamson's novel Seetee Ship stated that his writing "ranks only slightly above that of comic strip adventures."
+Reading this comment, Daily News editor Ana Barker concluded that Williamson was the right person to write a new adventure strip for them.

+Williamson said his plot formula was heavily inspired by the strip Dick Tracy, in that each episode involved a conflict with a new villain and a new group of colorful characters.

 Characters and story

 The strip's storyline was loosely based on Seetee Ship: in the year 2191, freelance pilot and "spatial engineer" Mike Flint carried out odd jobs - usually on behalf of beautiful women - across the wild frontier of the asteroid belt.
 Flint had a base on the small habitable asteroid of Brooklyn Rock, from where he and his alien partner/sidekick Tham Thmith (a Venusian with metal-based biology and a speech impediment) operated a classic Art-Deco rocketship powered by antimatter.

 As the product of a notable SF writer, the strip was somewhat more scientifically accurate than most of its contemporaries, at least by period standards.
+According to Williamson, the editorial staff often altered his copy to remove scientific concepts that they believed were too advanced for their readership.
 The pre-Mariner Venus and Mars were depicted as the homes of intelligent species (the Martians being essentially sentient bivalves), and even very small asteroids could be made to retain a habitable biosphere via gravitational manipulation.